 Ad fatigue, targeting the wrong audience, and creative that doesn’t “stop the scroll” can all be factors in a failed campaign.
 “Facebook is still a good channel for building an audience, but if you’re a small business looking for fast growth and results, $5 a day on Facebook will get you nowhere,” Rima Mattok, demand generation director at Taboola, previously stated when discussing Facebook Ads.

-Successful social media campaigns require identifying where your target audiences spend their time online, determining which ad formats will cut through the noise, and creating content that resonates.
+Other social channels create similar challenges.
+Whichever platform you choose, a successful social media campaign requires identifying where your target audience spends their time online, determining which ad formats will cut through the noise, and creating content that resonates.

 How to Determine Which Performance Marketing Channels Work Best

 - Determine your KPIs: Before you enter any campaign, determine your key performance indicators.
-In most cases, performance marketing KPIs will be purchases or clicks, and how much it costs to achieve those conversions (“Cost-per is the most important question,” Shnaides notes).
+In most cases, performance marketing KPIs will be purchases or clicks, and how much it costs to achieve those conversions.
 Determine what you’re measuring before you begin so you’ll know when a campaign is successful.

 - Find your target audience: Next, do diligent research to determine where you’re most likely to find your target audience.